dakhama-mehdi/Modern_ActiveDirectory/README.md

 ![Logo](Pictures/SmallLogo.png "Logo")

-New Active Directory Look on One command less than One minute and Free
+Modern Active Directory Look, New Experience, Fast, Easy, Secure from One Command

 This new project is based upon the PSHTML-AD-REPORT project from [add user] and improve its functionality up to 90% more aiming to ease the representation of your AD through HTML pages.
 The product helps you through researches both for an IT admins or a delegated user accounts/groups.